dilshankarunarathne/spring-boot-notes/README.md

 With Spring, there's a specialized controller for RESTFul web services.
 In reality, it's a stereotype of controller that adds response body to each method that exposes a request mapping.

 * Spring uses controllers for ReSTful web services
-* Just like MVC, but in this case - the view is JSON payload by default, as opposed to an HTML document.
+* It's like MVC, but in this case - the view is JSON payload by default, as opposed to an HTML document.
+*